PI Lawyer Marketing: What Works in 2025 Chapter 3

 CTV 35-45% for demand creation, search 25-35% for capture, SEO 15-20% foundation.
 CTV CPL: $200-500.
 Create demand and capture it.

 Every marketing channel has trade-offs.
 Some create demand, others capture it.
 Some scale indefinitely, others hit walls.
+For context on what firms actually spend across these channels, see law firm advertising budgets by category.
 Here’s how to evaluate what’s available.

 Channel Categories